- Product wise

 Neutral Earthing transformers are normally provided in 3-phase system, which is without neutral and earth fault protection.

-Neutral earthing transformer has zig-zag (interstar) winding to achieve the required zero phase impedance.
+It has zig-zag (interstar) winding to achieve the required zero phase impedance.
 In addition an auxiliary winding can also be provided to meet the requirement of auxiliary power supply.

 ONAN / ONAF cooling with conventional pressed steel radiators.
 The range includes up to 33 KV systems and as per the site requirements.